Configuration and Discovery

 Creating Credentials for Palo Alto

-To configure SL1 to monitor Palo Alto firewalls, you must create the SNMP and Basic/Snippet credentials that enable SL1 to connect with those firewalls.
+To configure SL1 to monitor Palo Alto firewalls, you must create the SNMP and Basic/Snippet (or SOAP/XML) credentials that enable SL1 to connect with those firewalls.

 The Palo Alto Base Pack PowerPack currently supports only basic authentication for discovery; it does not support the use of an API key.